Chizhou Anhui, China Travel Guide

 These items require booking ahead of time for an easy trip.

-Engage in focused research and secure your home before you go.
+Engage in focused research and book your home before you go.

-Your first and last steps are for an easy journey.
+Your first and last steps are for a simple journey.

 Start your visa application and check your passport validity at least three months before your trip.
 These are critical early steps.